NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 • Parturition is the process of delivery of a fully developed foetus is called parturition.

-• Signals for parturition originate from the fully developed fetus and placenta inducing mild uterine contractions called Foetal ejection reflex.
+• Signals for parturition originate from the fully developed fetus and placenta, inducing mild uterine contractions called the foetal ejection reflex.

 • It triggers the release of oxytocin from the maternal pituitary.